metal3-io/metal3-docs/design/metadata-handling.md

 - **key**: This is compulsory and is the key used for the rendered value in the metadata map.
 - **string**: renders the given string as value in the metadata
-- **objectName** : renders the name of the object that matches the type given in the `object` field.
+- **objectName** : renders the name of the object that matches the type given.
 - **index**: renders the index of the current object, with the offset from the `offset` field and using the step from the `step` field.
 The following conditions must be matched :